fsufitch/prez-tweet/README.md

 Modern Presidential Tweeting
 ============================

-> See me live here: https://modernpersidentialtweeting.herokuapp.com
+> See this project live here: https://www.preztweet.com

 This is a project attempting to define what "modern day presidential" tweets are, as referred to by the USA's 45th president: